rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.8 Names of manufacturers in multipart monographs

-<a name="4.223.8.1">4.223.8.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  manufacturer changes in the course of publication, transcribe the manufacture statement of the first or earliest part and give the manufacture statement of the later part(s) in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.4](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.4)).
+<a name="4.223.8.1">4.223.8.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  manufacturer changes in the course of publication, transcribe the manufacture statement of the first or earliest part and give the manufacture statement of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.4](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.4)).

 ## 4.223.9 No name of manufacturer

 <a name="4.223.9.1">4.223.9.1</a>  If no name, initials, sign, or device of a manufacturer appears in the manifestation, supply the name of the manufacturer in square brackets if known.
-In any case of a supplied manufacturer, give supporting evidence in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.5](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.5)).
+In any case of a supplied manufacturer, give supporting evidence in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.5](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.5)).

 >Example:
 >Name of manufacturer: <CITE>[Barthelemy Multeau le jeune?]</CITE>